jcorks/topaz/STYLE.md

 	- shall use the project name "topaz" as a prefix to serve as the namespace
 	- shall be "verb" oriented in its name
 	- shall use snake_case for their symbol names
+    - shall have its declaration be split across multiple lines if the argument list contains arguments
+    - shall have each argument commented and named
+    - shall have function pointer arguments named
 - All class-based structs of the public user interface shall:
 	- be opaque
 	- uniquely defined within a header bearing the same name as the struct, effectively representing a "class"